mghobakhlou/mghobakhlou.github.io/_pages/about.md

 ### Honors

-* **Ranked 3rd** in cumulative GPA at TeIAS Computer Engineering Department, 2021 beginners.
+* **Ranked 3rd** in cumulative GPA at TeIAS Computer Engineering Department among 2021 entrants.
 * **TeIAS Graduate Scholarship** for Data Science, Tehran, Iran.
-* Ranked **62nd** among 100,000 participants in the Iranian Nation-wide University Entrance Exam for M.Sc..
+* Ranked **62nd** among 100,000 participants in the Iranian Nationwide University Entrance Exam for M.Sc..
-* Ranked **130th** among more than 240,000 participants in the Iranian Nation-wide University Entrance Exam for B.Sc.
+* Ranked **130th** among more than 240,000 participants in the Iranian Nationwide University Entrance Exam for B.Sc.

 <!-- # News